Code-Institute-Submissions/Stream-2-Project/README.md

 McDonald's Menu
 ================
-The Web App was built as the second project for the Code Institute's classroom bootcamp.
+This Web App was built as the second project for the Code Institute's classroom bootcamp.
 It is an interactive Data visualisation Web Application using Pythons Flask framework.
+The web app shows the nutritional content of the macdonald's menu.

 Live Demo
 ==========

-Follow this link to view deployed version of the web app
+Follow this link to view deployed version of the web app:https://stream2-mcdonalds.herokuapp.com/

 Built with
 ===========